clinical-genomics-uppsala/poppy_uppsala/docs/setup.md

 ## Input sample files
-The pipeline uses sample input files (`samples.tsv` and `units.tsv`) with information regarding sample information, sequencing meta information as well as the location of the fastq-files.
+The pipeline uses sample input files (`samples.tsv` and `units.tsv`) with information regarding sample information, sequencing meta information as well as the location of the fastq files.
 Specification for the input files can be found at [Poppy GMS schemas](https://github.com/genomic-medicine-sweden/poppy/tree/v0.2.0/workflow/schemas/).
 Using the python virtual environment created above it is possible to generate these files automatically using [hydra-genetics create-input-files](https://hydra-genetics.readthedocs.io/en/latest/run_pipeline/create_sample_files/):